AntonYuryev/GraphExplorer4Neo4jPostgres/README.md

 - The `/api/sql-query` endpoint accepts SELECT/WITH statements only and is restricted to admin users.
 - The Database settings endpoints (`/api/settings/neo4j`, `/api/settings/postgres`) are restricted to admin users.
 - JWT tokens expire after 12 hours.
+- HTTP security headers (CSP, HSTS, X-Frame-Options, etc.) are set by `helmet`.
+- Internal error messages are never forwarded to the client in production mode — only a generic "Internal server error" string is returned.
+- History query payloads are capped at 10 000 characters and rate-limited.
+- The `NEO4J_URN_PROP` environment variable is validated as a safe identifier at startup.